The Supplement Scam: Why AG1, Four Sigmatic, and “Premium” Brands Are Robbing You Blind

 You’re being played.
-When you see a $130 AG1 price tag, a $90 Four Sigmatic bag, or a $45 micro-serving tub from Perfect Amino, you’re told it’s about “quality” and “research.”
+When you see a $100 AG1 price tag, even a "cheap" $20 Four Sigmatic coffee, or a $90 micro-serving tub from Perfect Amino, you’re told it’s about “quality” and “some other stuff.”
 It isn’t.

 It’s Halloween, so let’s skip costumes and go straight to the jump scare.
 The supplement industry is failed.
 The “health and performance” industry is failed.
 Most services orbiting them are, too.
 The trick is price theater.
 The treat is margin.
 And you’re the candy.